Prohibited or Restricted Items

 Aerosols (i.e. spray disinfectant and starch), bleach, cleaning solvents, drain cleaners and pesticides are not allowed.

-PORTABLE ELECTRONIC DEVICES
+PORTABLE ELECTRONIC DEVICES (PEDs)

 Devices containing lithium metal or lithium-ion batteries (laptops, smartphones, tablets, etc.) should be transported in carry-on baggage and not placed in checked baggage.
-When that is not possible: the devices should be completely powered down to the OFF position (they should not be left in sleep mode), protected from accidental activation, and packed so they are protected from damage.
+When that is not possible, the devices should be completely powered down to the OFF position (they should not be left in sleep mode), protected from accidental activation, and packed so they are protected from damage.

 Each person is limited to a maximum of 15 PEDs.